Zeppe-Lin Handbook. Because figuring it out yourself is overrated.

 So, no, you didn't miss it.
 There's no disc.
 Now, about that rootfs download...
 (See 2.4.1.
 Download Rootfs Tarball)

-For bug reports regarding this handbook, please use the issue tracker at https://github.com/zeppe-lin/zeppe-lin.github.io/issues.
+For bug reports regarding this site and handbook, please use the issue tracker: https://github.com/zeppe-lin/zeppe-lin.github.io/issues.

-This appendix outlines the legal and licensing information for Zeppe-Lin, including copyrights, licenses, and disclaimers.
+This section outlines the legal and licensing information for Zeppe-Lin, including copyrights, licenses, and disclaimers.

 Zeppe-Lin integrates open-source software projects, each with its own license.
 For licensing details, consult the source code of the respective packages included in your system.

-Zeppe-Lin build scripts retain their original licensing structure and are attributed to:
+Zeppe-Lin build scripts retain their original licensing structure.

 Zeppe-Lin and its documentation are distributed "AS IS" without warranty of any kind.
 This includes, but is not limited to, implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-All usage is at your own risk.
+Use it at YOUR OWN RISK.